-When visualization becomes widely implemented, there will be one single display containing data from several scanning devices.
+When 3D medical visualization becomes widely implemented, there will be one single display containing data from several scanning devices.
 Understandably, the most important factor here will be the methods in which the data is taken and there is already progress in this regard.
 Commercial CT scanners are now equipped with the ability to take five 320 slice volumes in a single second.
 That is quite adequate to generate three dimensional moving images of a beating heart.
-There are also latest diffusion imaging techniques that demonstrate diffusion of water through the body.
+There is also latest diffusion imaging techniques that demonstrate diffusion of water through the body.
 This is very critical because water inclines to follow difficult to predict structures such as nerve bundles and muscle fibres.
 Images of these structures will widen the scope of neuroscience and biomechanics.
-Additionally, there are imaging techniques that focuses on minute elements such as molecules and genes.
+Additionally, there are medical imaging techniques that focuses on minute elements such as molecules and genes.
 The mighty prospect of this is that it helps to identify pathological processes long before they are even visible at the upper level.
-This will bring remarkable changes in the way certain conditions like tumor is diagnosed.
+This will bring remarkable changes in the way certain conditions like the tumor is diagnosed.

-Representation of such vast and complex data in a way that facilitates the most efficient analysis is another challenge that lies ahead of visualization but there are advancements there too.
+Representation of such vast and complex data in a way that facilitates the most efficient analysis is another challenge that lies ahead of medical visualization but there are advancements there too.
 One such leap is the presentation of data on surfaces of objects.
 Yes, much similar to a science fiction movie!
 Except it is not a fiction anymore.
 This makes it convenient to study the shape of the organs and to also prepare for treatments and surgery.
 Additionally, with the most recent image processing methods, it is possible to add realistic lighting effects and thereby generate photorealistic images.
 Furthermore, these images can also show what lies underneath certain layers of the body.

 Another area of research is the visualization of multi subject data sets.
-This includes images of a certain condition from different patients round the globe and joining them together in a way that narrates the progression of disease and how it differs between various population groups.
+This includes images of a certain condition from different patients around the globe and joining them together in a way that narrates the progression of the disease and how it differs between various population groups.
 Various information such as age group and gender of patients, the duration of the disease, common life habits in patients etc can be studied and this will substantially enhance the curability and prevention of diseases.

 It is absolutely amazing how a technology can benefit multiple industries and positively impact the future life.
-In 2030, when average global life span touches 85, visualization will have a great role to play.
+In 2030, when average global lifespan touches 85, visualization will have a great role to play.
 In other words, visualization is a major element for a healthy and flourishing future!